venasolutions/bosk/docs/USERS.md

 For this to work, you will need access to the `JacksonPlugin` object, typically from your dependency injection framework.

+For an object whose _fields_ represent specific nodes of the bosk state, use the `@DeserializationPath` annotation; see the javadocs for more info.

 #### DerivedRecord